Drive In! (1980) - A Friday night at the Drive-In turns bloody for a group of high school students.

-FDR On LSD (1980) - Comedy record team of Snitch and Wong are teleported back in time to the Roosevelt White House.
-Passing as cooks, they slip the Prez "a little something to keep his polio in check."
-The New Deal never sounded so "far out."
+FDR On LSD (1980) - Comedy record team of Snitch and Wong are teleported back in time to the FDR White House.
+Passing as cooks, they slip the Prez 'a little something to keep his polio in check.'
+The New Deal never sounded so 'far out.'

 Clayhead (1980) - A boy born with a head of clay must struggle for acceptance at school... and at home.